 This is part of my ‘Practical Introduction to Cloud Computing’ course.
 Click here to enrol in the complete course for free!

-In this post, we’ll continue with the essential characteristics of cloud as defined by the NIST.
-Here’s the video transcript:
+In this cloud training tutorial, we’ll continue with the essential characteristics of cloud as defined by the NIST.
+Scroll down for the video and also text tutorial.

 Cloud Resource Pooling

 This is the NIST definition of cloud resource pooling: ‘The provider’s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
 There is a sense of location independence in that the customer generally has no control or knowledge over the exact location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacenter).
 Examples of resources include storage, processing, memory, and network bandwidth.’

 Let’s have a look at this in some more detail.
 The first thing to talk about is that we can pool the CPU and memory resources of the underlying physical servers that we’re running virtual machines on.

 Let’s go back to our hypervisor lab demo for this.
 I’m back here in the management GUI of my VMware lab, and this is similar to the kind of software that cloud providers use to manage their hosts and virtual machines.
 Maybe they’re also using VMware or maybe they’re using some other vendor’s hypervisor like Citrix Xenserver.
 I’m using VMware for the example here, and you can see I’ve got two hosts in my lab, 10.2.1.11 and 10.2.1.12.